schoppmp/linreg-mpc/README.md

 ## Dependencies
 The following libraries need to be installed for a successful build:

-* [Obliv-C](https://github.com/samee/obliv-c/) must be cloned from Github to a directory of your choice, to which the `OBLIVC_PATH` environment variable should point.
+* [Obliv-C](https://github.com/samee/obliv-c/) must be cloned from Github and installed in a directory of your choice, to which the `OBLIVC_PATH` environment variable should point.
 * [Protocol Buffers](https://github.com/google/protobuf) and [Protobuf-C](https://github.com/protobuf-c/protobuf-c) can be either built from source or installed using your favorite package manager.
 If built from source, libraries and binaries need to be installed in a directory where they are found by compilers and linkers.
+* OpenSSL headers.
+On Ubuntu based systems, these come with the package `libssl-dev`.

 ## Compilation